DevXplorerGirish/devxplorergirish.github.io/_posts/2025-07-31-first-post.md

 <!-- success warning error note -->
 {: .box-success}
-Bullet Blitz is a fast-paced 2D shooter built in Unity, featuring smooth character movement, shooting mechanics, and AI-controlled enemies.
-The game includes respawn, weapon pickup systems, and a dynamic combat flow designed to keep players engaged.
-Future plans include adding multiplayer functionality for an even more exciting and replayable experience.

-I'm excited to share details about my first game project: **Bullet Blitz**.

-Bullet Blitz is a fast-paced 2D shooter built in Unity, featuring smooth character movement, shooting mechanics, and AI-controlled enemies.
+**Bullet Blitz** is a fast-paced 2D shooter built in Unity, featuring smooth character movement, shooting mechanics, and AI-controlled enemies.
 The game includes respawn, weapon pickup systems, and a dynamic combat flow designed to keep players engaged.
 Future plans include adding multiplayer functionality for an even more exciting and replayable experience.

 ### Key Features